 3) Response by Affected Association

-- Within thirty (30) days after application is submitted, the respondent association may answer said application.
-Said response shall specify, in reasonable detail, the basis or bases for the objection and must include all documents or other evidence upon which the respondent association intends to rely.
+- Within thirty (30) days after application is submitted, the respondent association shall answer said application.
+Said response shall specify, in reasonable detail, an explanation of the geography of the contested area and its relation to their association, the basis or bases for the objection and must include all documents or other evidence upon which the respondent association intends to rely.

 - The response and all supporting documents shall be furnished simultaneously by the respondent to the state association, the National Association and the applicant association.